 Last year, John Musyimi shared with us his raw and palpable grief journey following the death of his wife.
-Today, John graciously shares with us a personal update that is exciting, encouraging, and serves as proof that God heals and restores.
+Today, John graciously shares with us a personal update that is exciting and encouraging and serves as proof that God heals and restores.
 Let’s dig in.

 For those of you wondering who Mumbi Mbugua is, I’ll tell you.
-She’s this lovely young lady in Nairobi who loves Jesus, likes to talk theology, and is a member at Emmanuel Baptist Church.
-She’s also a violinist, loves to read, and likes to analyze people and stuff.
-Interestingly, she’s fantastic at finding just the right gif to respond with in text messages.
+She’s this lovely young lady in Nairobi who loves Jesus, likes to talk theology, and is a member of Emmanuel Baptist Church.
+She’s also a violinist who loves to read and analyze people and stuff.
+Interestingly, she’s fantastic at finding the right gif to respond to text messages.

 Well, not too long ago, Mumbi Mbugua agreed to marry me.

-At the risk of stating the obvious, she knows I am a widower and that I have four young kids.
-And yet, she still wants to marry me and be a mom to them.
+At the risk of stating the obvious, she knows I am a widower and have four young kids.
+And yet, she still wants to marry me and be their mom.
 If that ain’t courage, then I don’t know what is!

-It has now been 1 year and 5 months since my wife Maureen (Mo’) died.
-Quite a bit has changed in my life since I last wrote about my grief journey.
-This post is meant to give you all a personal update about this particular big change in my life.
+It has now been one year and five months since my wife Maureen (Mo’) died.
+Quite a bit has changed since I last wrote about my grief journey.
+This post is meant to give you all a personal update about this big change in my life.

 We are both as surprised as you might be at this turn of events because neither of us expected it.
-I wasn’t looking to date at that time, and there wasn’t any pressure in my personal and family life that was bearing upon me to move in that direction.
-I had even thought that I might pattern my life after Anna the prophetess in Luke 2:36-37.
-(Just like her, I was married for 7 years.
-Just like her I became widowed.
-I thought that perhaps I should also, just like her, be single the rest of my life).
+I wasn’t looking to date then, and there wasn’t any pressure in my personal and family life that was bearing upon me to move in that direction.
+I had even thought I might pattern my life after Anna the prophetess in Luke 2:36-37.
+(Just like her, I was married for seven years.
+Just like her, I became widowed.
+I thought that perhaps I should also, just like her, be single for the rest of my life).

-I had a pretty solid support system that allowed for me to be shielded from the possibility of being overwhelmed by the responsibility of raising my 4 young kids by myself.
-In other words, the genesis of this relationship was purely the realization that I had just ‘met’ a person with whom I would want to spend the rest of my life with under ‘normal’ circumstances.
-I thus decided to pursue her and she, knowing all the dangers, toils, and snares involved, said yes.
+I had a solid support system that prevented me from being overwhelmed by the responsibility of raising my four young kids alone.
+In other words, the genesis of this relationship was purely the realization that I had just ‘met’ a person with whom I would want to spend the rest of my life under ‘normal’ circumstances.
+I thus decided to pursue her, and she, knowing all the dangers, toils, and snares involved, said yes.

-We drew up a list of people we thought needed to hear it personally from us and the reactions were pretty much what we expected – there was Celebration from some, sincere Concern from others, and sadly, Contempt from a few.
-(I’m still a Baptist preacher, I had to have 3 alliterated points).
+We drew up a list of people we thought needed to hear it personally from us, and the reactions were pretty much what we expected – there was Celebration from some, sincere Concern from others, and sadly, Contempt from a few.
+(I’m still a Baptist preacher, I had to have three alliterated points).

-Those who celebrated were generally doing so because they had been privately praying for this to happen.
-They had all felt that I would need a companion with whom to share life with and who would help me with the responsibility of raising the kids.
+Those who celebrated generally did so because they had privately prayed for this to happen.
+They had all felt that I would need a companion with whom to share life and who would help me with the responsibility of raising the kids.
 They saw this development as a triumph of God’s grace.
 I did too.

 Those who expressed sincere concern did so for various reasons.
 The main one was that this felt like it was happening too soon and was moving too fast.
-They were concerned that we might not have processed the decision well enough and I might not have healed enough to think objectively about such a matter.
-There were also other related concerns which don’t need repeating here.
+They were concerned that we might not have processed the decision well enough, and I might not have healed enough to think objectively about such a matter.
+Other related concerns don’t need repeating here.
 The main value to us of this reaction was that, though it was immensely taxing emotionally, it helped us further clarify and own our decision.
-We probably wouldn’t have done so if it hadn’t been so strongly resisted and so thoroughly scrutinized.
-As you can imagine, we’ve had countless conversations with different people answering a myriad of questions about it.
+We probably wouldn’t have done so if it hadn’t been so strongly resisted and thoroughly scrutinized.
+As you can imagine, we’ve had countless conversations with different people answering myriad questions about it.

-Since then, by God’s grace, some people in the concern group have shifted over to the celebration camp.
-Others, sadly, tipped over from concern into contempt and some continue to struggle with the fact of our relationship.
+Since then, by God’s grace, some people in the concern group have shifted to the celebration camp.
+Others, sadly, tipped over from concern into contempt, and some continue to struggle with the fact of our relationship.

-As you read this, you might also fall into one of those three categories.
-We pray that it be celebration, we understand if it is concern, and we beg you to resist the temptation to give in to contempt.
+You might also fall into one of those three categories as you read this.
+We pray that it be a celebration, we understand if it is a concern, and we beg you to resist the temptation to give in to contempt.

 I still miss Maureen from time to time.
 I still experience bouts of sadness over her death.
-The impact from losing her will continue to be a scar on my soul for many years to come.
-And yet, God’s grace has availed greatly in my life and has brought me to the point where remarriage is happening.
+The impact of losing her will continue to be a scar on my soul for many years to come.
+And yet, God’s grace has greatly availed in my life and brought me to the point where remarriage is happening.

 Where we’re at

-So far, the kids have taken very well to her and she to them.
+So far, the kids have, very well, taken to her and her to them.
 We’ve had plenty of memorable little moments together that have given us encouraging foretastes of what family life could be like.
 There have also been pivotal moments of testing where the difficulties of what lies ahead were thrust upon us.
 By God’s grace, we have been able to navigate through those.

-We are firmly planted in the life of our local church and the saints there have been a tremendous encouragement to us.
-They mourned with me and now they are rejoicing with us.
+We are firmly planted in the life of our local church, and the saints there have been of tremendous encouragement to us.
+They mourned with me, and now they are rejoicing with us.
 My fellow elders have all voiced, and more importantly, demonstrated their support for our relationship.